chihaya/chihaya/README.md

 - Low resource consumption
 - *Fast* request processing
+- A generic storage interface that is easily adapted to use any data store
+- Scaling properties that directly correlate with those of the chosen data store
 - IPv6 support
-- A generic storage interface that is easily adapted to use any data store
-- Scaling properties that directly correlate with a chosen data store's scaling properties
+- Maximum compatibility with what exists of the BitTorrent spec

 ## Installing